Preventive Eye Care: 11 Proven Ways to Protect Your Vision Naturally (2026 Guide)

 At Work:

-• Tilter monitor to enable it to be comfortable.
+• Enabling of Tilter of the monitor to make eye comfortable.

 • Use anti-glare screens.

-• Break the screen-time on regular interval and have a goggles in case of a chemical, dust or light exposure.
+• Break the screen-time on regular interval and use goggles in case of a chemical, dust or light exposure.

 Occupational Safety and Health of the eye.

-10. Correctional Special Services: Children and the Elderly.
+10. Special Precaution for Children and the Elderly.

 • Children